Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 For example, if you’ve used your card at a casino or at bail-bond shops, your provider may consider you more likely to be in financial trouble.
 It could mark you as a riskier borrower who might default on payments.
 To protect its downside, your provider can possibly take preemptive measures, like lowering your credit limit.

 Fortunately, your card company isn’t allowed to share your personal information with non-affiliated third parties.
 But that doesn’t mean third parties don’t have ways of monitoring your spending.
 Google, for instance, claims it’s privy to 70% of credit and debit card transactions in the United States through its third-party partnerships.

 Credit card skimmers

-Thieves steal credit card information in numerous ways, but one of the prominent is by using credit card skimmers.
+Thieves steal credit card information in numerous ways, but one of the prominent ways is by using credit card skimmers.